 - After you select the students, select the ellipsis icon next to one of their names to access the options.
 You can start a new group, move them to an existing group, or remove them from a group.

-Want to send a message to the group?
-Next to the group's name, select the New group message icon to start a course message with the students assigned to that group.
+Want to send a message to a group?
+In the More options menu next to the group's name, select Message group to start a course message with the students assigned to that group.

-To delete a group, point to the group, select the trash can icon, and select Delete.
+To delete a group, open the group's More options menu and select Delete group.
 The students in that group are automatically unassigned and the Group Students setting is set to Custom.

 You can manually assign these students to new groups.
 Or, select Randomly Assign to automatically assign students evenly among the new number of groups.